 Junior Achievement is one of a few nonprofits to use independent, third-party evaluators to gauge the impact of its programs.
 Since 1993, independent evaluators have conducted studies on Junior Achievement’s effectiveness.
 Findings prove that Junior Achievement has a positive impact in a number of critical areas.
 We invite you to read the Programs Evaluation Results here.

-A May 2020 report released from Ipsos, one of the world’s leading market research firms, shows that Junior Achievement is making a difference.
+An August 2020 report released from Ipsos, one of the world’s leading market research firms, shows that Junior Achievement is making a difference.
 For more information, click here.

 JA Graduates are…